ackermannQ/kodereview/content/blog/observer-pattern/index.md

 ---
-title: "[Design] - The Observer Pattern"
+title: "[Design Patterns] - The Observer Pattern"
 date: "2021-05-05T22:40:32.169Z"
 description: I can see you :)
 ---